ISAITB/docs-tdl/source/testcase/index.rst

 +++++++++++++++++++++++++++++++++++++++++

 A further, experimental use case for the ``namespaces`` element is to define additional expression languages for use within the test case.
-This needs to be done when expressions are used that should not be processed using the default XPath 1.0 language.
+This needs to be done when expressions are used that should not be processed using the default XPath language.
 A detailed discussion on GITB expressions as well as where and how you can use them is provided in :ref:`test-case-expressions`.

 In this case the alternative languages are defined using ``ns`` elements, of which the ``prefix`` attributes define how they are to be referenced.
 A TDL step that supports expressions can then define the expression language to consider using its ``lang`` attribute.
 To illustrate how this works consider a test case in which we declare to be using expressions as JavaScript.
-We will use JavaScript for conditional checks on a number to determine a result given that doing this in XPath 1.0 is rather cumbersome.
+We will use JavaScript for conditional checks on a number to determine a result and illustrate how this is done in the default XPath.

 .. code-block:: xml